jubyshu/nagisaao/pages/about.md

 > 既不快活也不不快活
 > Neither happy nor unhappy

-My life is as simple as this, there's nothing to sell, and there's nothing I want to buy.
-Only wish to plant some roses when I grow vegetables in the yard.
+My life is as simple as this, there's nothing to sell, and there's nothing I want to pursue.
+Only wish to plant some roses while growing vegetables in my yard.

 Can't be bother to learn and think, not good at speech and not aggressive.
-I love literature, heavy mental music, the mysterious universe and FOSS, and dislike many many things.
+I love freedom, literature, heavy mental music, the mysterious universe and FOSS, and dislike many many things.

 Often I haunt in dreams, riding and music, you can contact me via [Email](mailto:hbt5aggwr@relay.firefox.com).